 The COVID-19 virus is testing the digitalization status of companies worldwide.
-The digitalization level of German companies is being tested by the current large-scale work at home.
-The digitalization level describes, according to the definition, the degree in which analogue content or processes are transformed into a digital form or working method.
+The digitization level of German companies is being tested by the current large-scale work at home.
+The digitalization level describes, according to the definition, the degree in which analog content or processes are transformed into a digital form or working method.

 In the ranking of the "International Institute for Management Development", Germany is ranked 17th out of 63 in an international comparison, due in particular to the fact that German SMEs are lagging behind in terms of digitization.
 These companies represent 58 % of all employees with social security contributions and make a decisive contribution to German economic growth.

 While SMEs perform above average in the areas of IT, information security & data protection, they are particularly weak in the area of digital offerings & business models.
 The branches are positioned differently.